Munafiq: Munafiqun in the Quran

 The Quran has many verses discussing munāfiqūn, referring to them as more dangerous to Muslims than the worst non-Muslim enemies of Islam.

 In the Quran, the munafiqun are berated for their disloyalty towards the Muslims.
 They are described as seeking the subversion of Islam from within by dissembling a false allegiance.
-According to Surah 9:107-108 there was even a "mosque" of dissent that they built; this "mosque" was burned down by Muhammad.
+According to Surah 9:107-108 there was even a mosque of dissent that they built; this mosque was burned down by Muhammad.

 The 63rd chapter (surah) of the Quran is titled Al-Munafiqun.
 The chapter deals with the phenomenon of hypocrisy; it criticizes hypocrisy and condemns the hypocrites; the treachery of the hypocrites of Medina is exposed and rebuked; Muhammad is warned to beware of trusting the hypocrites; the hypocrites are cursed and declared reprobates; the hypocrites are threatened with expulsion from Medina.
-In Surah Al-Nisa, verses 88-89 of the Quran, hypocrites are threatened with death.
+In Surah An-Nisa, verses 88-89 of the Quran, hypocrites are threatened with death.

-Traits of the Munafiq according to Quran and Hadith
+Traits of the Munafiqeen according to Hadith

 Hadith (record of the words, actions attributed to Muhammad) describe several traits of a hypocrite and these traits include both apparent actions and his/her inner iman/faith like the following: